 Things to Do to Get Acquainted with Istria

 Istria County: Gastronomic Day Tour – Outstanding wine, goat cheese, truffles and homemade brandy are on the tasting menu along with a traditional Istrian brunch during this leisurely country drive with a small group through the beautiful countryside with an English-speaking foodie.
 Click here for more information.

-From Pula, Bale or Rovinj: Sophisticated Istrian Wine Tour – A five hour small group tour tour in an air-conditioned van with an English-speaking wine lover takes you to two local wineries for an up close and personal encounter with Istrian winemaking families and their cellars.
+From Pula, Bale or Rovinj: Sophisticated Istrian Wine Tour – A five hour small group tour tour in an air-conditioned van with an English-speaking wine lover takes you to two local wineries for an up close and personal encounter with Istrian winemaking families and their cellars of local wine.
 A two-course lunch is included; be prepared to taste 4 wines minimum at each stop.
 Click here for more information.

 Pula: Electric Bike Sightseeing Tour – A 2 hour ride is made all the more leisurely with electric motor assistance on a route that takes you through Roman streets, past the amphitheater and other Roman landmarks, as well as along the coastal promenade.
 Click here for more information.

-We hope we’ve given you sufficient insights and information to whet your appetite with these ideas of how to go off the beaten path in Europe.
+We hope we’ve given you sufficient insights and information to whet your appetite with these ideas of how to go off the beaten path in Europe to unique places you haven’t previously considered.
 If you haven’t traveled extensively, these recommendations should still be well within your comfort zone.
 And even if you’ve already been “across the pond” multiple times, chances are you haven’t been to all of these less frequently visited destinations in Europe.
-We hope that we’ve inspired you and would love to hear your plans!
+We hope that we’ve inspired your next trip and would love to hear your plans!